fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 Fleek Network deals with files in a manner where the content determines the address in which the user of the system can locate and verify it unquestionably.
 This is possible due to cryptography, in which the same data always produces the same hash deterministically.

 - A file whose content determines the hash, but is also impossible to invert it
-- We shouldn't be able to reconstruct the data from a hash
+- Unable to reconstruct data from a hash
 - It's unique, not two files produce the same file or content
 - Any change in the content should always generate a completely different hash